websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-wildfly.md

 **Checkpoint:**

-1. The file encoding, user time-zone, preferred protocol stack have been set in the `JAVA_OPTS` in the `standalone.conf.bat` file.
+1. The file encoding, user time-zone, preferred protocol stack have been set in the `JAVA_OPTS` in the `standalone.conf.sh` script.
 1. The default amount of memory available has been increased.

 The prescribed script modifications are now complete for the DXP installation on WildFly.